 My name is Rhodora Damaso Diaz.
-I am a pediatrician practising in a city with four medical schools (I teach in two) and eleven hospitals, three of which have CT scanners and heart centers as well as MRI scanners.
-Two have radiotherapy centers, with another smaller hospital also into radiotherapy.
+I am a pediatrician practising in a city with six medical schools (I teach in two) and nine hospitals, not including six in nearby cities, several of which have CT scanners and heart centers as well as MRI scanners.
+Three have radiotherapy centers, with another smaller hospital also into radiotherapy At least two have PET scanners.
 All the hospitals are mandated by law to have women-and-children protection units.
 (This is just to say that we have technology going for us, but it couldn't be used for some of our children's problems)

 My interests had initially been neonatology and infectious disease, but teaching Growth and Development for many years has made me acutely aware of children's behavior and the many aspects of family life that modify it.